LG's CX OLED TV is the company's entry-level OLED TV range for 2020. The TVs will come in 48", 55", 65" and 77" size options.

 Sony' A8G is the company's mid-range 2019 OLED TV that is based on LGD's 55- or 65-inch 4K HDR WRGB panels.
 The A8G features Sony's X1 Extreme processor, Android TV, Sony's Acoustic Surface Audio (the entire screen is the speaker), 4K upscaling (X-Reality PRO) and Motionflow XR for smooth fast action.

-Sony did not yet detail the price or availability of its A8G OLED TV.
+Sony did not yet reveal the price and availability of the 48" A9S OLED TV.